LearnersGuild/curriculum-app/modules/JavaScript-in-the-Browser/exercises/Mac-Calculator-Clone/README.md

 In stage 1 you will only be using `HTML` and `CSS` to build the interface of your calculator.
 You're only building the interface in this stage.
-You'll make the make the calculator work in stage 2.
+You'll make the calculator work in stage 2.

 Here is an example of what your interface might look like.